floris-13/py-13/README.md

 	- Templates can style words (rainbow), blocks (gallery) or the whole page (mindnight).
  	- Templates are witten in one Python file each, containing several functions for the functons.
   	- Templates can have config files attached to each `.md` file, e.g. `index.txt` for `index.md`.
 If not provided, all configurations have the default value.
+- Simplicity first.
+If a (smaller) feature makes the py-13 usage as a whole (a lot) more complicated, the feature will not be implemented.
 - In common browsers, the resulting website should work als files directly.
 Without the need for a server.
 - HTML is valid W3C Markup